 SUNY Orange highly recommends, and encourages, that student and parents utilize the ease of the Data Retrieval Tool (DRT) when completing your Free Application for Federal Student Aid (FAFSA).
 DRT allows students and parents to access their IRS Tax Return Informaton needed to complete their FAFSA, and tranfer the data directly into their application from the Internal Revenue Service (IRS) website.

 Campus-Based Aid Consideration (Federal Work Study, Supplemental Education Opportunity Grant)

 Please note that funding is very limited and awarded on a first come, first serve, first eligible basis.
-We encourage you apply by: 2021-2022 Academic Year: April 15th
+We encourage you to apply and complete all requirements early!

 To assist in decreasing inaccurate reporting data, SUNY Orange County Community College encourages applicants to do the following:

 - Apply Early (FAFSA is always available on October 1st for the next year)